PhD student : Multi-scale modeling of water quality nanosensors based on carbon nanotubes and conjugated polymers.

 - Avogadro (visualization of electronic orbitals)

-- Other codes or softwares :
+- Other libraries, softwares or coding languages :

 - Open Babel